“Podcasting is the new blogging.”

 On the producer side, some of us start highly specific shows for that very reason.
 When I surveyed the Design space at iTunes ten years ago, it was all “tips and tricks” and news content, ephemeral information that bored me.
 I was yearning for instruction about timeless principles of design theory and practice.
 It didn’t exist, so I started the podcast that I’d wished was there: DESIGN GUY, billed as the show about “timeless principles, simply explained.”
 It seemed to scratch an itch.
 Not just for myself as a motivator to study and share my findings, but a hungry audience found it, too, and told me how helpful it was to them via their customer reviews, emails, and tweets.

 The success of Design Guy performed another function for me.
 Validation.
 I had ideas kicking around that needed confirmation and acceptance…by someone.
-I’m no Messiah, so don’t mistake what I’m about to say, but Jesus Christ laid down the essential principle: “A prophet is not without honor, except in his own country, and among his own relatives, and in his own house.”
+I’m no Messiah, so don’t mistake what I’m about to say, but here we have an age-old principle, that… “A prophet is not without honor, except in his own country, and among his own relatives, and in his own house.”
 What this clarified for me is that your closest friends and relations are not your audience.
 Sure, you may have some cheerleaders in your life that support you, but you’re also as likely to be greeted with apathy, or if we’re honest, well-meaning but unqualified opinions.

 No, the market place is your audience.
 You want the cold, detached, critical eye and collective judgment of the crowd to raise or sink your work product, whatever it is, be it a podcast or book or song.
 Scary?
 Sure.
 But satisfying in that it supplies you with the answer to your honest question: Does my (fill in the blank) have merit or not?
 If not, then it supplies you with the information you need to get it right the next time.
 But if it is successful, it means so much more when you know someone isn’t saying nice things just to be polite because they are a co-worker or friend.
 The podcast puts you in the public forum, where you can have your good ideas confirmed.